Make that space work for you.

 - Stock photo of people in a room: I have employees, too.
 Who are these folks and how do your best practices in personnel management relate to my problems with staff burnout?

 - Company logo: I have a company logo.
 And, what comes next?

 You get the idea.
 Keep away from these stereotypical formats.

 Your LinkedIn background should captivatingly indicate the services you offer, how they align with the reader’s situation, and how she can get in touch with you to learn more.

 LinkedIn instructs you how to change the background, so be creative.
 Use the space to your benefit.

 Look at two profiles that are distinctive: Beth Granger of New York and Marc Miller of Texas.
 Click to see how each neatly summarizes their services — and even displays their email address and phone number, making it irresistibly easy to reach out to them on the spot.

 Now, let’s look at YOUR LinkedIn background.

-If it is the default blue, you now know you can do better.
+If it is the default gray, you now know you can do better.
 (Don’t feel badly.
 Plenty of graphic designers have yet to change from the blue background.)